ja-klaudiusz/ja-klaudiusz/README.md

 ---

+### 🌿 Beyond the Code
+Outside of work, I recharge through movement, creativity, and time spent outdoors.
+I love exploring **forest trails on my MTB**, playing **tennis**, and training at the **gym** to stay sharp.
+Music is my constant companion — especially **electronic and live performances** that spark energy and focus.
+Whenever I can, I set out on **adventures to warm, distant places**, discovering new cultures and perspectives.
+Above all, I enjoy **active time with my kids** and long, peaceful **walks with my dog**, which always remind me to slow down and enjoy the moment.

+---

 > *“Good software should feel invisible — fast, reliable, and simple to evolve.”*
+> — personal credo